This course is for school students, where the school has agreed to fund the placement.

 The course is assessed using a range of methods both practical and theoretical: verbal discussions, demonstrations, written reports and presentations.
 You will be required to build a portfolio of evidence of your practical skills, knowledge and understanding.

 Upon completion of the qualification, and depending on the grades achieved and other qualifications achieved, students may wish to progress to:

-Further study can lead to a variety of careers within the construction industry, including:
+Further study can lead to a variety of careers, including: